moirabanka/traingame/to-do.md

 Zones
 - [ ] Car 0 (caboose): locked car with secrets
-- [ ] Car 1: murder mystery dining car
+- [ ] Car 1: kitchen car (on fire?)
-- [ ] Car 2: kitchen car (on fire?)
+- [ ] Car 2: murder mystery dining car (starting zone)
 - [ ] Car 3: luxury first class sleeper car (undead rich people)
+    the door to this car is locked. the ley must be found elsewhere.
+Cursed characters can open the door without the key by smashing through the door.
+- [ ] Car 4: cargo car
+    there is a door here in the side of the carriage, seemingly leading to the open air but instead opening on another area
-- [ ] Car 4: economy micro-budget passenger car
+- [ ] Cars 5 & 6: economy micro-budget passenger car
+- [ ] Car 7: staff quarters
+- [ ] Car 8: engine
 - [ ] Wasteland
-    largely empty, coordinate tracked area with hidden secrets and basic survival mechanics.
+    largely empty, coordinate tracked area with hidden secrets and basic survival mechanics (dig up a lizard for food).
 Can be accessed when leaving the train. it is impossible to re-enter the train.
 This is your character's life now.

 Character state
 - [x] saved character file and loadable worldstate
 - [ ] hunger counter
     this ticks up as your character acts, ticking up faster for physically/mentally exerting actions.
 Your character's statuses determine the kind of food they find palatable (e.g: cursed characters want meat/rotten food, wizards want fancy or esoteric foods).
 The palatability of the food you consume will determine its effects on your character's emotions.
 Your character won't need to eat too often (kept realistic to time passing), but the food you eat will provide bonuses and maluses
-- [ ] character creation step
+- [x] character creation step
     The player chooses a number of personality traits for their character that create synergies between emotions and stances. (e.g: the "malcontent" personality trait gives bonuses to happiness while in the aggro stance, the "utilitarian" trait gives bonuses to happiness when consuming simple foods or performing efficacious actions, and the "melacholic" trait allows you to increase your sadness level at any time using the special "contemplate" move)
     The player also selects a background that determines their character's initial emotional state along with some semi-hidden values that effect how your character reacts to certain events.
 - [x] emotional state tracking